Fireworks in Akron

 Current Law on the Sale and Use of Fireworks Colorado law regulates the sale and use of fireworks.
 (Section 12-28-101, et seq., C.R.S.)
 It is illegal for a person to use fireworks, other than permissible fireworks, anywhere in the state.
 Firework professionals can be granted permits by a state or local government for performance displays in accordance with industry standards.

-Permissible fireworks are non-explosive and are not intended to leave the ground.
+- Permissible fireworks are non-explosive and are not intended to leave the ground.
 Specifically, they are small firework devices that produce audible or visual effects through combustion.

-The types of fireworks that are permissible in Colorado are: • fountains, ground spinners, illuminating torches; dipped sticks and sparklers; toy propellants; trick noise makers; and tube devices.
+- Fountains, ground spinners, illuminating torches; dipped sticks and sparklers; toy propellants; trick noise makers; and tube devices.

-Permissible fireworks may not contain more than 50 milligrams of explosive composition.
+- Permissible fireworks may not contain more than 50 milligrams of explosive composition.

-Fireworks that are always illegal to use in Colorado (except for public and professional displays) are: • firecrackers, rockets (including bottle rockets), roman candles, cherry bombs, mortars and similar items, such as M-80s.
+- Fireworks that are always illegal to use in Colorado (except for public and professional displays) are: • firecrackers, rockets (including bottle rockets), roman candles, cherry bombs, mortars and similar items, such as M-80s.